 - Reset the startup disk selection in the System Preferences application to your production startup disk and restart.

 - Detach your backup disk from your Mac and set it aside.
 Until you are ready to commit to the newer OS, you don't want the backup disk to be upgraded automatically by a scheduled backup task.

 Download the newest OS from the Mac App Store and apply the upgrade.

 Take some time to run the applications that are most important to you.
 If, after a week or so you decide that everything is copacetic and you are ready to commit to the new operating system, attach your backup disk to your Mac, open CCC and re-run your backup task with the same settings — CCC will update your backup volume with only the items that have changed since your last backup.
-This is an important step — once the backup task has completed, the operating system on your backup disk will match the source, and you will no longer be able to use the backup to downgrade to the previous OS.
+This is an important step — once the backup task has completed, you will no longer be able to use the backup to downgrade to the previous OS.

 Keep in mind that when you open an Apple application on the newer OS (e.g. Mail, Contacts, Calendar, etc.), those applications will immediately and irreversibly upgrade the user data for those applications.
-You cannot simply reinstall High Sierra (for example), then go about your day with the upgraded user data; the Mojave versions of those Apple applications can't use the upgraded data.
+You cannot simply reinstall Mojave (for example), then go about your day with the upgraded user data; the Mojave versions of those Apple applications can't use the upgraded data from Catalina.
 If you need to downgrade to a previous OS, it is imperative that you have a complete, bootable backup of your Mac as it was prior to the upgrade.

 To effectively restore everything back to a previous version of the OS, do the following:

 - Open CCC and disable any backup tasks that are scheduled to back up to your backup disk.

 - Attach your CCC backup disk to your Mac.